Money money money (for Trips)

 We’ve all been there: returning home from your trip, back into the office Monday morning and a wave of reality slaps you right in the face.
 The next trip seems so far away and you’ve spent all the savings for the last trip.
 Back to square one.

 Don’t panic, breathe.
 Let’s get a plan to get you out and on another trip asap!

 One of my best tips for travel and money is to open a dedicated travel account at your bank.
-Now, it’s quite possible by shopping around the banks you may find a good deal on accounts/fees/interest – here’s one example to check out your options for bank accounts.
+Now, it’s quite possible by shopping around the banks you may find a good deal on accounts/fees/interest.
 I myself just stuck with my long time bank for convenience and the online banking makes it easy to move about my money between accounts.
-Llyods TSB are a decent option to switch bank accounts with no fuss.

 Next, set yourself a monthly budget!
 How?
 Easy, first – get a good old notepad and pen or a slick new app to start tracking ALL your expenses.
 Over a month, you’ll see where your money is going – you’ll be surprised how simple small things like coffee or chocolate bars, end up costing over a month.
 Start shopping at more value orientated supermarkets and drop the expensive brands – 9 times out of 10*, expensive brands are made in the same place as the cheaper ones. *Statistic completely made up.

 OK, now trim out everything that you can do without and put those savings into your travel account.